ubaidsayyed54/tutorial-ci-for-serverless/README.md

   root: src/deep-todomvc/backend/src/task/update
 ```

-In order to let Travis CI know that we have some tests to execute, we go back
+In order to let Travis CI know that we have some tests to execute, we go
-to `.travis.yml` and change the script that will be executing from `echo "Hello World!"`:
+back to `.travis.yml` and change the script that will be executing from
+`script: echo "Hello World!"` to this:

 ```yaml
 before_install: